discipl/waardepapieren/README.md

 ensure that the validation app can retrieve those.

 1. Generate certificates as described [here](https://docs.nlx.io/get-started/create-certificates/), and place the `org.key` and `org.crt` files at `./waardepapieren-service/system-test/certs/` and just `org.crt` at `./clerk-frontend/public/certs/`
-2. If also running the validator app, make sure that an ip address where your phone can reach the frontend is configured in the `CERTIFICATE_URL` in `./clerk-frontend/src/configuration/clerk-frontend-config.json`.
-This ip address will generally be your wifi IP address on the machine you are running the waardepapieren service.
-Ensure that your phone is connected to the same network.

 ## Running